unixwinbsd/WebCrawler-NodeJS-FreeBSD/README.md

 npm install json2csv
 ```
 ### Usage
-Run the following command in the root directory of the project to start the CLI:
+Run the “npm start” command to start the NodeJS Web crawler.
 ``` bash
 npm start
 ```
 Then simply follow the instructions.
-The program will ask you for a URL.
-Enter the URL you want to crawl.
+This program will ask for the URL that you want to crawl.
+Enter the URL you want to browse.
 The program will then crawl the URL and all its subpages.
-It will then output the results to the terminal and export them to .csv files.
-The files will be saved in the reports directory.
+The results will then be output to the terminal and exported to a .csv file.
+The file will be saved in the reports directory.

 ## How to Contribute
 Contributions are always welcome!
 Please check the Code of Conduct .